yomarguti/codestream/atom/README.md

 * If you see a marker on the border of your source file and the chat pane, that means that a discussion took place about that block of code.
 Click on the marker to view the discussion.

 ![Markers](https://codestream.zendesk.com/hc/article_attachments/360000889931/Marker.png)

-# Requirements

-* CodeStream requires a current version of **[Atom](https://atom.io/)**.
-* Your repository must be managed by Git, or a Git hosting service like GitHub.
-* Forking workflows aren’t currently supported.
-* Make sure that you have just a single repository open in any one Atom window.
-Support for multiple repos is coming soon.
-* Make sure you open an actual repository, and not a directory containing repositories.

-# Installation

-Search for CodeStream in the Atom package manager, or from the command line:

-`apm install codestream`

-Once installed, toggle the CodeStream view via the Packages menu, or hit Cmd + Opt + O (Mac) / Ctrl + Alt + O (Windows).
-You can also click on the CodeStream logo that now appears in Atom’s statusbar.

-If there are issues installing the plugin dependencies:

-**OSX Users**

-* Run `sudo xcode-select --install`
-* `cd ~/.atom/packages/codestream`
-* `apm install`
-* If there are still issues, you'll need to install libgcrypt.
-This can be done with homebrew via `brew install libgcrypt` or you by means of another package manager.
-Once installed, re-run `apm install`.

-**Linux Users**

-* You need `libssl-dev`.
-On ubuntu, you can use `sudo apt install libssl-dev`.
-* `cd ~/.atom/packages/codestream`
-* `apm install`

 # Help